 The gallbladder is a small organ located just below your liver in your right upper abdomen.
-It stores bile, a liquid that is produced in the liver.
-The gallbladder releases bile to help break down fats.
-Normal digestion is possible without a gallbladder, so if it becomes diseased or infected, removal is one treatment option.
+It stores bile, which is a liquid produced in the liver.
+The gallbladder releases bile into the small bowel to help break down and absorb dietary fats.

-According to the Mayo Clinic, laparoscopic removal is the most common type of gallbladder removal surgery.
+Laparoscopic removal is the most common type of gallbladder removal surgery.
 It’s formally known as laparoscopic cholecystectomy.

-- cholecystitis: inflammation of the gallbladder
+- cholecystitis, which is an inflammation of the gallbladder

-- pancreatitis: inflammation of the pancreas that is related to gallstones
+- pancreatitis, which is an inflammation of the pancreas that is related to gallstones

 The risks of laparoscopic gallbladder removal include:

 - having someone to stay with you immediately after surgery

 - planning for a hospital stay in case of complications

 - showering using a special antibacterial soap the night before or day of the surgery

-You’ll be in charge of caring for your incision wounds while you recover.
+You need to care for your incision wounds while you recover.
 This includes washing them properly.
-(Most people are able to shower the day after surgery.
+Most people can shower the day after surgery.